aldreth/tarrant.org.uk/_posts/2006-04-23-turkey-holiday.md

 tags: []
 comments: []
 ---

-<p>We've just got back from a lovely holiday in Patara, Turkey.</p>
+We\'ve just got back from a lovely holiday in Patara, Turkey.

-<p>The hotel was pretty luxurious, and was run by two lovely people, Anne Louise and Muzaffer.
-Muzaffer was a fascinating person, when he was growing up his family was still nomadic, and he was full of information about the region and its history.</p>
+The hotel was pretty luxurious, and was run by two lovely people, Anne Louise and Muzaffer.
+Muzaffer was a fascinating person, when he was growing up his family was still nomadic, and he was full of information about the region and its history.

-<p>We spent most of our time on the beach, but we did visit some ruins, go on a boat trip, visit a couple of the local towns and play a lot of card games.
+We spent most of our time on the beach, but we did visit some ruins, go on a boat trip, visit a couple of the local towns and play a lot of card games.
 It was very sunny for most of the time, but it did rain for a couple of days, and was grey on a couple of others.
-We've all come home very brown, and feeling rested.</p>
+We\'ve all come home very brown, and feeling rested.

-<p><wpg2>turkey</wpg2></p>
+<wpg2>turkey</wpg2>